-As I sat quietly in front of my fireplace dreaming, planning and thinking about this new year I suddenly found myself drawn to this question.
+As I sat quietly in front of my fireplace dreaming, planning and thinking about this new year I suddenly found myself drawn to this question in my time connecting with God.
 This very simple but profound question stood out to me as I read my Bible–Do you want to get well?

 As a mom, I have asked this question lots of times when I find myself forcing medicine down a sickly child’s throat.
 The same child who only seconds ago was vomiting and complaining of their ailments but is now refusing the medicine I offer.